 Instructor: Amy Johnson

 Did you get a new camera and aren’t sure how to take photos of your dog that aren’t one big blur?
+Do you have a black dog that seems to become a black hole in every photo you take?
 Are you still shooting in Auto mode on your expensive camera?
-Do you want to know what settings to use in a wide variety of lighting conditions?
-Learn the skills and tools you need to be more comfortable with digital photography.
-Start to see the world differently and get better results.
+Do you want to take control of the buttons on your camera?
+Then you are in the right place!
+Start learning the skills and tools you need to be more comfortable with digital photography.
+Learn to see the world differently and get better results.
 Move beyond “point and click” to “compose and create.”

-This course will introduce you to the fundamentals of photography with an emphasis on using available light to capture those candid moments of your favorite four-legged friend.
-This class emphasizes the principles of exposure and learning how to choose the right camera settings for the type of photo you wish to take, both indoors and out.
-We will also cover camera gear and introduce the basics of composition.
+This course will introduce you to the fundamentals of photography with an emphasis on using available light.
+This class emphasizes the principles of exposure and starts teaching you how to choose the right camera settings for the type of photo you wish to take, both indoors and out.
 Initially, you will not be photographing moving objects (i.e. your dog), but gradually we will add the skills that will allow you to photograph a wide range of subjects, both still and in motion.

 This course requires a Digital SLR (DSLR) camera.
-If you are unsure if your camera will work for this class, you can check the list here:
+If you want to know if your camera will work for the class, you can check the list here:

 If you are buying a camera and want to know what to look for in a camera for this class, I have posted an article on that topic here: